alekwiecien/storefrontcloud-cli/README.md

 node scripts/cli.js restore --input=catalog.json
 ```

-The Storefront Cloud CLI by executing the ElasticSearch data restore will execute the following sequence of commands:
+By executing the ElasticSearch data restore, Storefront Cloud CLI will execute the following sequence of commands:

 - transfer the file using `kubectl cp` to localhost,
 - use elasticdump to restore the data to the `var/catalog.json` on the server,